Cythion/SBL.20004/report.md

 *Figure 1: Color Code*

-Aconitine has been annotated among the compounds detected through mass spectrometry(figure 2).
+Aconitine has been annotated among the compounds detected through mass spectrometry(Figure 2).
 It's interesting, because aconitine and 3-acetylaconitine are present in high quantity, but we still have other compounds that have been detected in lower quantity, and are not annotated.
 So we can imagine that these are some other similar compounds or precursors of the aconitine.
 Without much suprise, this cluster shows that these compounds are only present in aconitum genus.

 ![aconitine](pictures/aconitine.png)

 *Figure 2: Aconitine cluster with aconitine [^13] (646.3222) and 3-Acetylaconitine [^14] (688.3325)*

-We have also found aconine, that is present on some aconitum, delphinium and ranunculus species (figure 4).
-This is a non toxic alkaloid, known to be produced by aconitum carmichaelii [^20].
+We have also found aconine, that is present on some aconitum, delphinium and ranunculus species (Figure 4).
+This compound is a less toxic alkaloid as aconitine, known to be produced by aconitum carmichaelii [^20].

 ![aconine](pictures/aconine.png)